What’s On in July 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Looking for what’s on in Newcastle, Lake Macquarie or the Hunter Valley this July?
 You’ll find the best family-friendly events right here – from festivals and markets to theatre shows, free community events and everything in between.

-Events are listed by date so you can easily plan your week or weekend, whether you’re heading out during the school term, the July school holidays or just looking for something fun to do with the kids.
+Events are listed by date so you can easily plan your week or weekend, whether you’re heading out during the school term, the July school holidays, or just looking for something fun to do with the kids.

 🔖 Bookmark this page – we update it throughout the month so you can easily find what’s on in Newcastle, Lake Macquarie and the Hunter.